kubrickfr/avsc-wiki/Quickstart.md

 + It doesn't enforce any properties on the data, so any validation has to be done separately.

-Avro defines another type of encoding with a different set of properties:
+Avro types provide another serialization mechanism, with a different set of
+properties:

 + Schema-aware.
 + Binary, compact.